Climate-Action-Agency/esrs-xbrl-parser/README.md

 - **Labels**:
   - Human-readable names or descriptions for XBRL concepts, offering clarity and context.
   - Types: Standard (short) or documentation (detailed) labels.
+- **Links**: Act as **containers** or **groups** of arcs, organizing how those relationships are structured or presented.
 - **Linkbases**:
   - Files in the XBRL taxonomy that define relationships between elements.
   - Types: Presentation (for hierarchy), definition (for dimensions), calculation (for aggregating data), label/reference (for names and documentation).
 - **References**:
   - Links between XBRL concepts and regulatory sections or standards.
   - Example: A reference pointing to ESRS E1, which deals with climate-related disclosures.
+- **Roles**: Defines the **context or purpose** of relationships and resources within a taxonomy, helping organize and interpret different arcs and linkbases.
+Roles are used to group related relationships, such as presentation, calculation, or label information, and provide additional meaning for how elements in the taxonomy should be processed or displayed.

 #### ESRS-specific terminology